-- A photocopy of your two (2) most recent pay stubs and your W2s for the last 2 years.
-If you are self-employed, complete and signed copies of your two (2) most recent federal tax returns with all schedules attached is required. - A photocopy of your award letter from Social Security if you are receiving income from Social Security. - A photocopy of your Fire Insurance Policy or Homeowner's Association declaration page.
-The maximum deductible allowed is \$2,500.00. - A photocopy of your most recent mortgage statement, if applicable. - A photocopy of your complete Trust agreement if property is vested in a trust. - Other documentation, such as a copy of your mortgage note or verification of other income, may be required.
+- A photocopy of your two (2) most recent pay stubs.
+If you are self-employed, complete and signed copies of your two (2) most recent federal tax returns with all schedules attached is required. - A photocopy of your award letter from Social Security, if you are receiving income from Social Security. - A photocopy of your Fire Insurance Policy or Homeowner's Association declaration page.
+The maximum deductible allowed is \$2,500.00. - A photocopy of your most recent mortgage statement, if applicable - A photocopy of the Note on your 1st Mortgage (needed to verify the terms of existing mortgage) - A photocopy of your complete Trust agreement, if property is vested in a trust.